Stars on Sunday (TV series)

-Stars on Sunday was a religious request programme produced by Yorkshire Television (YTV) and broadcast on the ITV network between 1969 and 1979.
-It aired on Sunday early evenings during what was known colloquially as "The God Slot", the time in television schedules set aside for religious broadcasting.
+Stars on Sunday is a religious request programme produced by Yorkshire Television (YTV) and broadcast on the ITV network between 1969 and 1979.
+It aired on Sunday early evenings during what was known colloquially as the "God Slot", the time in television schedules set aside for religious broadcasting.

 Origin

 Yorkshire Television executive and producer Jess Yates developed Stars on Sunday as a replacement for outgoing show, Choirs on Sunday.
 The new format was a religious variety show with sets of a house and grounds created in the YTV studios in Leeds.
 One backdrop was the towering west front of the house; other scenes took place in the grounds, a waterfall and lake, the rose garden, the hall of dreams, a ruined abbey and a paddock.
-The most substantial set was the Lady Chapel constructed around genuine stained glass windows recovered from St John's Church, Bury, during demolition.
+The most substantial set was the Lady Chapel constructed around genuine stained-glass windows recovered from St John's Church, Bury, during demolition.
 Originally the windows had been exhibited at The Great Exhibition of 1851 in Hyde Park, London.
 When hosting the show Yates would be seated at an organ in front of the window.
 He gained the nickname "The Bishop" for his solemn delivery style.

 Viewers wrote in to request hymns or Bible readings and these were performed by a series of guest celebrities.